BetaNuTech/drafter/README.md

 * Run a command against a service: `docker-compose run web XXXX`
   * Open a console: `docker-compose run web rails console`
   * Open a database console: `docker-compose run web rails dbconsole`
+* Fix local file permissions after running a Rails generator within a Docker container: `bin/fix_perms`

-NOTE: files generated using docker will be owned by root.
+  * NOTE: files generated using docker will be owned by root.
 You will have to change file ownership manually.
-From the project root directory: `sudo chown -R $USER:$USER ./`

 ## Dependencies